hakandundar34coding/system-monitoring-center/docs/translations.md

 # Details For Some Texts:

 - Boot VGA: Describes if a GPU is used during OS boot.

-- CPU Affinity: Describes CPU cores on which a process can be run.

 - Mass Storage: Describes unformatted state of a disk.
 Formatted and unformatted disk capacities are different.